chanely99/gamestudio-f18/workshop-6-FlappyBird/README.md

 Awesome.
 First attach this script to the GameController.
 Take the column object we created and drag it into our project window to make it a prefab.

+# Common Problems
+"LoadScene is not defined" or "Text is not defined"
+    This means Unity doesn't know what those are, since they're methods that are included in the library.
+To fix this, add either "using UnityEngine.UI" or "using UnityEngine.SceneManagement"

+The Bird is going through the Ground
+    This means either the bird or the ground doesn't have a collider attached.
+Go to the inspector of both, and make sure that the bird has a polygon collider, and the ground has a box collider.
+Also check that the box collider for the ground is adjusted to be around where the ground is.

+The Animation isn't happening
+    This unfortunately can mean a number of things.
+First check that flap and die are parameters in your Animator, and that they appear in under Parameters in the left column of Animator.
+If that's good, make sure that the transitions between Flap and Idle and Die and Idle have flap and die Under Conditions in the Inspector.
+If that's good, check that the keyword in "anim.SetTrigger()" is exactly the same as the condition in the animator - Unity is case-sensitive.

+Null Reference blah blah
+    This means that you haven't assigned one or more of the public variables for one of your scripts.
+Be sure that you drag in the ScoreText in the scoretext box for your gameController, the Column prefab in the columnPrefab space in your Column pool, etc.

+My bird can go offscreen if I keep clicking
+    Yup.
+If you do everything perfectly in this tutorial that's one thing we didn't really address.
+Try to fix it yourself using what we covered.
+(Hint: Box Collider)

+The Game looks weird when scrolling and there's blue space around it
+    We ran into this problem too during the actual workshop.
+It's an easy fix though - in the Game Window, change the Aspect Ratio(the button next to Display 1) to 16:9.

+Literally any other problem
+    If it's something like an error with the code, copy the error into google, and see what the problem might be, usually it's something small.
+If it's something more Unity-specific, especially with the animation, that might be a harder fix.
+First check through the steps in this tutorial and make sure you followed everything.
+If that doesn't work, feel free to reach out to me or any other officers in the club.

+Also PLEASE reach out to me if there's a problem with my code or explanations here.
+I'll really appreciate it.

 # Scripts
 BirdController.cs
 ```cs